Ten DAMs from the InDesign Out

 Brandworkz has a wide range of integrations, including WordPress, MS Office, Salesforce, and Okta.
 We are enabling them to interoperate seamlessly with the Adobe Creative Cloud in a similar fashion.

 Conclusion - On it goes...

 I think we've gone fairly wide with DAM Connectors, building 20 and likely to end up somewhere between 30 and 40 total within a few years.
 Yet adding DAMs is less interesting as we run out of major names.
 Rather than continuing to go wide, we are becoming more focused on going deep: some of our long-standing Connectors are in their 3rd or 4th incarnation.
 We have received fantastic feedback from the tens of thousands of users we have worldwide, and it is starting to feel like we've just scratched the surface in regard to features.

 The UI inside of the Creative Cloud can interface with any DAM feature supported by the DAM's APIs, so there are really no limits on what we can attain.
 In our other products, we support connectivity to data sources and web content from within InDesign, and this frontier has promise.
 It is likely that we'll see different types of integrations with our DAM partners around online design, database publishing, and InDesign automation, all of which benefit from URL-based asset connectivity.

-It is an honor to see the evolution of this technology firsthand as it happens; I don't think any of these DAMs will sit still, our perspective as of DAM Chicago 2018 is likely to evolve again.
+It is an honor to see the evolution of this technology firsthand as it happens; I don't think any of these DAMs will sit still, our perspective as of DAM New York 2019 is likely to evolve again.